bchugg/bchugg.github.io/_research_notes/variational_approach_to_concentration.md

 layout: note
 date: "2024-06-10"
 title: "The variational approach to concentration"
-description: "Concentration for multivariate processess based on a variational inequality"
+description: "Concentration for multivariate processes based on a variational inequality"
 status: published
 ---